weynandk/info_threefold/src/blog/airbnb_for_internet_capacity.md

 ### How to become a ThreeFold Farmer

 The process of becoming a TF Farmer is very straightforward.
-Anyone can join the TF Grid by downloading the ThreeFold Zero-OS operating system onto nodes and connecting them to the ThreeFold network.
+Anyone can join the TF Grid by downloading the ThreeFold Zero-OS operating system onto nodes and connecting them to the ThreeFold Grid.
 By doing so you will be an operator of a "micro datacenter" and earn TF Tokens.
 Anyone can become a TF Farmer, no matter the level of experience.
 Which means you can become an ‘AirBnB’ TF Farmer of the new, neutral internet which belongs to us all of us.

 Internet Capacity produced by a node is registered on the TF Directory.
 The TF Directory is a public directory of global purchasers of Internet Capacity.
 There is no need to build a marketing plan/department or to promote your available capacity.